dhrubajyoti98/CV_DhrubajyotiBiswas/readme.md

 In certain cases, recruiters and HRs ask for a signed CV and/or a list of references to be included.
 Those are placed in the _extras_ folder.
 To use those features, un-comment the relevant sections towards the end in _main.tex_ and update the files in _extras_ accordingly.

+The easiest way of using this template is to upload the files to Overleaf.

 ## Contact

 Dhrubajyoti Biswas, _Email: dhrubajyoti98@gmail.com_, _Web: dhrubajyoti98.github.io_.